Channeas/codepipeline-fullstack/README.md

 This is a [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template that creates a [CodePipeline](https://aws.amazon.com/codepipeline/) pipeline that builds and deploys fullstack applications on AWS.
 It builds git projects, that are fetched using a [CodeStar Connection](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html).
 The frontend is deployed on a [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution.

+## Prerequisites

+To run this template you need 3 things:

+-   A [CodeStar Connection](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) to the git provider where your project is hosted
+-   A domain for serving the frontend, as well as an [ACM](https://aws.amazon.com/certificate-manager/) SSL certificate for that domain
+-   A CloudFormation template hosted on [S3](https://aws.amazon.com/s3/) that will be used for building the initial backend.
+The [empty stack template](empty-stack.yml) in this repository is recommended

 ## Setup

-### Prerequisites

 ## Template parameters

 The template requires quite a few parameters, all of which are detailed below.
-Note that ARN stands for [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)
+Note that ARN stands for [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).

 ### General